 - Piles of wings: Swarmers shed their wings indicating termites have entered their next phase of development.

 - Live termites: Reproductive kings and queens are 1/2″ long, winged and black or brown in color.
 Workers are sterile and usually hidden within the infested wood.
 They are 1/4″ long, wingless and white.

 - Buckling paint or tiny holes on the wood.

 - Damaged wood: Sawdust-like material, holes, and carvings may be found on the wood, and it looks crushed at structural bearing points.

 Getting Rid of the Termites

 Ridding a home of termites requires special skills.
-Furthermore, a knowledge of termites and building construction is necessary for identifying critical areas where termites are likely to enter, nest, and create damage.
-The points are often hidden and difficult to access.
+Having a knowledge of termites and building construction is necessary for identifying critical areas where termites are likely to enter; nest, and create damage.
+Not only are the entry points often hidden they are also difficult to access.
 Besides that, Termite control also utilizes specialized equipment so it is best to leave termite treatment to the professionals.
 In States like Colorado, termites are active and widespread.
-It is essential to start and maintain an effective termite prevention and termite control program.
-If you own a home in Colorado, talk to your termite control expert at Beeline Pest Control.
-They will share methods to help protect your home from termite infestations and termite damage.
+Most important, it is essential to start and maintain effective termite prevention and termite control program.
+Most importantly, if you own a home in Colorado, talk to your termite control expert at Beeline Pest Control.
+Additionally, they will share methods to help protect your home from termite infestations and termite damage.
 Call us today at (720) 863-6676.